 Measurable Objective Company's Progress Continue to monitor the diversity of the Karoon workforce and diversity issues that Karoon employees face.
 An assessment has been conducted and the Board and senior management are conscious of the need for diversity.
-Recent progress has included increasing the proportion of female Board membership (as of August 2016).
 Provide equal opportunity with respect to recruitment, compensation and promotion, including promotion to senior executive or Board positions.
 Karoon considers itself an equal opportunity employer, see table below.
 Structure the Board, senior executive and employee annual performance evaluations in a manner to ensure the Diversity Policy is considered.
 All performance and remuneration evaluation practices take into account the Company's Diversity Policy and all employees are evaluated equally.
 Promote equal pay for equal work for all employees and senior executives at all levels.
 Karoon's remuneration practices are conducted on a position and performance basis only.
 Equal pay for equal work is established.
-Develop a culture that takes account of domestic responsibilities of employees.
+Develop a culture which takes account of domestic responsibilities of employees.
 Karoon provides flexible work schedules for those that require them from time to time.